o11a-audits/o11a-backend/README.md

 ```

 The formatter output is more concise than Solidity, but it is complete.
 The condensed view is not complete, but can be displayed in tiny containers.
 The semicolon is missing from all condensed lines to designate that it is not a complete line of code.
 Hovering over the line will show the complete line.

+Because the formatter output is aggresive at changing the original source text and the API is designed to enable clients to show many smaller snippets of code, the formatter output does not include line numbers.
+Clients are not expected to show full source files in regular use.
+They may want to show or allow copying the full source file under a separate view by request of the user for niche uses, but it should not be interactive.

 # Collaborator